-In accordance with Senate Bill 2033 Carnegie Vanguard abides by the following retake policy:
+Carnegie Vanguard abides by the following retake policy with respect to failed assignments:

-- Not to exceed 2 retakes per grading cycle - Maximum retake score is 70, (score of 70 to 100 = 70) - The highest grade between the original and the retake is counted. - The student, not the parent, must request the retake in writing (per teacher procedure in class syllabus) - Student must request the retake within 24 hours and complete the retake within one week of grade posted - Retakes are for in-class assessments, such as quizzes and/or tests only.
+- 2 retakes per grading cycle - Maximum retake score is 70, (score of 70 to 100 = 70) - The highest grade between the original and the retake is counted. - The student, not the parent, must request the retake in writing (per teacher procedure in class syllabus) - Student must request the retake within 24 hours and complete the retake within one week of grade posted - Retakes are for in-class assessments, such as quizzes and/or tests only.
 A reading quiz (reading check) is an extension of homework and is not eligible for a retake. - Student must fill out a retake form and complete the required remediation as listed on the form. - If there are multiple retakes in the same day, it is the student's responsibility to reschedule with the teacher in advance - No-shows count as a taken retake - Final exams are not eligible - Missing assignments fall under teacher's late policy not campus retake policy.